Abrocitinib

 Standard Review

-No Priority Review or Breakthrough Therapy designation noted in label
+No Priority Review, Breakthrough Therapy, or Fast Track designation noted in PI

 Approval Date